Use a vendor namespace (

 Write unit tests.
-Aim for at least 80% coverage for v1.0.
+Aim for at least 80% coverage in version 1.

 Use Travis-CI to automatically check coding standards and run tests.

 Have an extensive README.

 We’re doing this instead of releasing code under our personal accounts for a few reasons, but the main reason is this:

 Working together we take care of business quicker, can get more feedback and respond to issues and pull requests faster.